Skip to content

 Easements and Covenants

-Many deeds come with easements and covenants dictating specific rules or restrictions about the land.
+Many deeds include easements and covenants dictating specific rules or restrictions about the land.
 Easements are rights of way that provide access to the land to someone other than the owner.
-An example might be a wireless company with towers on private land.
-That company can enter the land to maintain its towers without first asking.
+For example, a wireless company with towers on private land might enter the land to maintain its towers without first asking.

 Covenants are rules about how land can be used.
 You see these often in condo developments and gated communities.
-They typically refer to common land the community uses but can also pertain to the specific housing unit.
-One example is all units must use the same color paint on the home's exterior.
+They typically refer to the community's common land but can also pertain to the specific housing unit.
+For example, all units must use the same color paint on the home's exterior.

 Plats and Surveys